Do you tend to bump the car door shut with your hip? If so, don’t be surprised if your bursa complains.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+Odds are good that you do something that puts you at risk of developing bursitis.
 Gardening, raking, jogging, bicycling long distances, and playing tennis, golf or even a musical instrument can increase your odds of developing bursitis.

 “But everyone’s response to pain is unique,” notes Dr. Burg.
 “Some people feel minimal discomfort that annoys them, while others sense pain more intensely.
 That’s why some people don’t need much anesthetic when a tooth is pulled, while others need a truckload.”